-Tourist Places in and around Porbandar
+Tourist Places In And Around Porbandar

-Porbandar Bird Sanctuary, Miyani Beach, Barda Hills Wildlife Sanctuary, Kirti Mandir, Porbandar Beach are some of the important places to visit in Porbandar.
+Porbandar Bird Sanctuary, Miyani Beach, Barda Hills Wildlife Sanctuary, Kirti Mandir and Porbandar Beach are some of the important places to visit in Porbandar.
 Kirti Mandir is the residence of Gandhiji and his ancestors which has now been converted into a museum.
-The Bharat Mandir is another museum exhibiting sculptures and pictures of Indian heritage.Barda Hill Wildlife Sanctuary used to be a private property of ex-princely State of Ranavav or Porbandar.
-For that reason even now it is called as the Rana Barda and Jam Barda as the words 'Rana' or 'Jam' imply king.
-Alongside the sanctuary there are wastelands, forest, and agriculture fields.
+The Bharat Mandir is another museum exhibiting sculptures and pictures of Indian heritage.

+The Barda Hill Wildlife Sanctuary used to be a private property of the ex-princely State of Ranavav or Porbandar.
+For that reason even now it is called the Rana Barda and Jam Barda as the words 'Rana' or 'Jam' imply king.
+Alongside the sanctuary there are wastelands, forest and agriculture fields.

 There are various wild animals and a wide variety of fauna available in this forest.
-A variety of butterflies, lion, chinkara, sambar and Spotted Deer, Spotted Eagle and Crested Hawk-Eagle are some of the birds and animals found in this forest.
+A variety of butterflies, lion, chinkara, sambar, spotted deer, spotted eagle and crested hawk-eagle are some of the birds and animals found in this forest.

-Under the Mughals, Peshwas and the British Porbandar was an active business center with ships sailing to countries like East Africa, Arab and Persian Gulf.
+Under the Mughals, Peshwas and the British, Porbandar was an active business centre with ships sailing to countries like East Africa, Arab and Persian Gulf.
 During Indian Independence as a part of the 'United State of Kathiawar', Porbandar joined India to form the state of Gujarat.

-Porbandar is a part of Kathiabar and situated at the west coast of Gujarat next to the Arabian Sea.
+Porbandar is a part of Kathiabar and situated at the west coast of Gujarat, next to the Arabian Sea.
 This place is mostly plain with golden beaches leaving the exceptions of some hilly areas like the Barda Hills.
 On one side is the Arabian Sea and on the other three sides lie the cities of Bhanvad, Upleta and Keshod.